satellite-image-deep-learning/techniques/README.md

 * [SatMVS](https://github.com/WHU-GPCV/SatMVS) -> code for 2021 paper: Rational Polynomial Camera Model Warping for Deep Learning Based Satellite Multi-View Stereo Matching
 * [ImpliCity](https://github.com/prs-eth/ImpliCity) -> reconstructs digital surface models (DSMs) from raw photogrammetric 3D point clouds and ortho-images with the help of an implicit neural 3D scene representation
 * [WHU-Stereo](https://github.com/Sheng029/WHU-Stereo) -> a large-scale dataset for stereo matching of high-resolution satellite imagery & several deep learning methods for stereo matching.
 Methods include StereoNet, Pyramid Stereo Matching Network & HMSM-Net
+* [Photogrammetry-Guide](https://github.com/mikeroyal/Photogrammetry-Guide) -> A guide covering Photogrammetry including the applications, libraries and tools that will make you a better and more efficient Photogrammetry development
+* [DSM-to-DTM](https://github.com/mdmeadows/DSM-to-DTM) -> Exploring the use of machine learning to convert a Digital Surface Model (e.g. SRTM) to a Digital Terrain Model

 ## Thermal Infrared
 * [The World Needs (a lot) More Thermal Infrared Data from Space](https://towardsdatascience.com/the-world-needs-a-lot-more-thermal-infrared-data-from-space-dbbba389be8a)